AltCampus/AC-JS-data-structure/Ex2-array-EJaaan/block-01-BJaabr/index.md

 ```

 In above code you can see you changed the value of `name` key of `user` object from 21 to 32.
 But the object assigned to `user` remained same.
 Means object can be mutated (changed).

-## copy by value vs copy by reference-readText